-Ramsar Sites in India: Map, State-wise List & Key Facts [2025]
+Ramsar Sites in India: Map, State-wise List & Key Facts 2026

 Ramsar Sites in India are wetlands of international importance designated under the Ramsar Convention, an international treaty for the conservation and sustainable use of wetlands.

-As of 2025, India has 89 Ramsar Sites, the third highest in the world, following the United Kingdom (176) and Mexico (144).
+As of February 2026, India has 98 Ramsar Sites, the third highest in the world, following the United Kingdom (176) and Mexico (144).
 These sites span a variety of wetland ecosystems, including freshwater lakes, marshes, mangroves, estuaries, and even high-altitude lakes.

 This article provides a comprehensive overview of Ramsar Sites in India, including a PDF map, state-wise list, and key facts—useful for competitive exams like UPSC, SSC, and State PCS.